Let's Grow an Unbiased Community: Guiding the Fairness of Graphs via New Links: Experiments

 \begin{itemize}[leftmargin=*] \item For the node classification task, all baselines perform poor in fairness metric.
 In contrast, models trained on graphs with new links added by {\method} achieves great performance in fairness and only sacrifices little task performance. \item For the community detection task, the Rand.
 Add baseline shows limited effectiveness in enhancing fairness.
 Furthermore, links added by some baseline methods even amplify biases between communities.
 By contrast, fairness-guided links added by {\method} could bring significant improvements in community detection fairness compared with baselines. \end{itemize}

 \textbf{Generalization to Various GNN Architectures}.
-In addition, to further verify the structural fairness of graphs guided by {\method}, we evaluate the impact of fairness-guided links on two different GNN backbones, i.e. , GraphSage\cite{hamilton2017inductive} and APPNP\cite{gasteiger_predict_2019}.
+In addition, to further verify the structural fairness of graphs guided by {\method}, we evaluate the impact of fairness-guided links on two different GNN backbones, i.e. , GraphSage~\cite{hamilton2017inductive} and APPNP~\cite{gasteiger_predict_2019}.
 Results in fairness are presented in Fig.~\ref{fig:backbone}.
-The F1 scores on different GNNs are given in Fig.~\ref{fig:backbone_f1}.
 From Fig~\ref{fig:backbone}, we observe that different GNN backbones consistently achieve fairness improvements when trained on graphs guided by {\method}.
 This demonstrates that {\method} can grow fair graph structures that facilitate different GNN models.

 \textbf{Trade-off between Utility and Fairness}.
 We visualize the F1-$\Delta_{SP}$ of different methods by varying the strength of fairness guidance.
 Specifically, we vary the percentage of adding fairness-guided links from 0.5\% to 3\%.
 The results are given in Fig.~\ref{fig:tradeoff}.
 Scattered points in various colors represent results from different methods.
 We further fit a straight line for each method.
 From these two figures, we observe that great improvements fairness are always accompanied with a decrease in task performance.
 And compared to other baseline models, {\method} achieves a better utility-fairness balance. {\method} either have better task performance at the same fairness level or reduce more bias at equivalent task performance.